RocketFuel-BlockChain-Inc/rocketfuel-readme/readme.md

         ]
     ]

-for example possible get order payload(card) via ajax or something looks like this, next need use [rocketfuel-js-helper](https://bitbucket.org/rocketfuelblockchain/rocketfuel-js-helper/src/master/) on frontend and send cart to iframe or extension
+for example possible get order payload(card) via ajax from shop backend, next need use [rocketfuel-js-helper](https://bitbucket.org/rocketfuelblockchain/rocketfuel-js-helper/src/master/) on frontend and send payload(cart) to iframe or extension

 # Using js helper